Made by hand, designed for life

 Sales & Enquiries

-There is also a selection of belts now on sale at Lance Nicholsons fishing, shooting and gun shop in Dulverton.
+If you are visiting Exmoor there is also a selection of our belts in a medium size (30-36") on sale in Lance Nicholsons shop on the High Street in Dulverton.